Rydde is a digital tool for volunteer beach cleaners.

 Registration of findings

 In Rydde, you can choose whether to register only where you have performed clean-up activities and how much waste you collected, or you can choose to also register what you found.
-A waste reporting form with different waste categories has been created so that you can register the number of different types of waste that have been found.
+You can register both on the app and at ryddenorge.no.

 Using Rydde in the field